Free Lunch for Gait Recognition: A Novel Relation Descriptor: Experiments

 \subsection{Implementation Details}

-We utilize GaitBase \cite{opengait} as our main baseline on Gait3D, GREW, and OU-MVLP.
-And GaitGL \cite{GaitGL} with a cosine similarity classifier is used on CASIA-B. Most experiments are directly using the pre-trained weights of these models.
-Moreover, we also reproduce some methods in our ablation study.
-For these reproduced models \cite{gaitpart, gaitset}, we add an extra BNNeck cosine similarity classifier for them, and the temperature in cross-entropy loss is set to 16.
-For other training details of these methods, we strictly follow their official settings, and our code is based on OpenGait \cite{opengait}.
+We utilize GaitBase \cite{opengait} as our main baseline on all datasets.
+The new version of GaitGL \cite{gaitGLTPAMI}, with a backbone of (64,128,128) channels, is also used on CASIA-B and CCPG for a comprehensive comparison.
+Moreover, we also reproduce GaitPart \cite{gaitpart} and GaitSet \cite{gaitset} in our ablation study.
+For these reproduced models \cite{gaitpart, gaitset}, we add an extra BNNeck cosine similarity classifier for them, and the temperature in CE loss is set to 16.
+For all methods, we follow their official training settings reproduced by OpenGait \cite{opengait}.

-\textbf{Hyperparameters}.
-The number of $N$ in FAS is set to 74, 1024, 2048, and 8192 in the CASIA-B, Gait3D, OU-MVLP, and GREW, respectively.
-The $k$ in SVD is set to the same as embedding dimension $d$.
-ORL is only used to train the model on CASIA-B and its coefficient is set to 1.
+\textbf{Hyper-parameters}.
+The number of $N$ in FAS is set to 1024, 2048, and 8192 in the Gait3D, OU-MVLP, and GREW, respectively, and utilizing SVD to reduce the dimension of GAs to $d$ to ensure a fair comparison with the corresponding embedding.
+ORL is only used on CASIA-B and CCPG with $\lambda=1$ and $\lambda=0.1$, respectively.